Bernhard Lichtenberg: Veneration

-On 23 June 1996, Pope John Paul II declared Lichtenberg and Karl Leisner blessed martyrs.
+On 23 June 1996, Pope John Paul II beatified Bernhard Lichtenberg and Karl Leisner as martyrs.
 The beatification ceremony took place during a Mass celebrated in the Olympic Stadium in Berlin.
-The date of his death, November 5 was designated as the liturgical memorial day of Bernard Lichtenberg by Pope John Paul II.
+The date of his death, 5 November, was designated as the liturgical feast of Bernard Lichtenberg.
+The postulator of Lichtenberg's canonisation case is Gotthard Klein.

 Lichtenberg's tomb is situated in the crypt of St. Hedwig's Cathedral in Berlin.
-After the war, the building with the office of the archbishop of Berlin was named Bernhard Lichtenberg house.
+After the war, the building with the office of the archbishop of Berlin was named "Bernhard Lichtenberg House".
 In the memorial area of the former Esterwegen Concentration Camp, a memorial plaque was installed to honor Lichtenberg for his activities for the prisoners of the camp.

 In the historic center of the town of Hof, the area in front of St. Mary's church has been named Bernhard-Lichtenberg-Platz since 2013 and on the initiative of pastor Hans-Jürgen Wiedow, a new parish center named after Bernhard Lichtenberg was constructed in 2016/17 under the St. Konrad's church in the town.

 On 7 July 2004, Yad Vashem recognized Bernhard Lichtenberg as a Righteous Among the Nations.

+On the occasion of the 150th birthday of Blessed Bernhard Lichtenberg on 3 December 2025, a special postage stamp was issued.
+The stamp features a quote from the Beatified: "A person's actions are the consequences of their principles."